 Later that year Robby is again called upon by Dennis Banks to perform at a concert in Louisville Kentucky to bring National awareness to one of the most massive Indian grave robberies in US history.
 Robby assists and helps Banks organize reburial ceremonies for ancestors who’s graves were desecrated and robed by collectors of Indian remains and artifacts in Uniontown, Kentucky.

 Robby joins The Sacred Run, a spiritual run led by Dennis Banks.
-From the Onondaga Territories in upstate New York to San Francisco Robby performed and spoke at grass-roots gatherings, concerts and ceremonies.
-Aug 6, – Aug 9, 1988 The Sacred Run continued from the 43rd Anniversary of Hiroshima and Nagasaki to the Ainu Indigenous Territories in Hokkaido, the Northern Island of Japan.
+From the Onondaga Sovereign Territory in upstate New York to San Francisco Robby performed and spoke at grass-roots gatherings, concerts and ceremonies.
+On 6 & 9 August 1988 The Sacred Run continued in Japan on the 43rd Anniversary of the United States bombing of Hiroshima and Nagasaki to the Ainu Indigenous Territories in Hokkaido, the Northern Island of Japan, with a momentous concert held at Eight Mountains Peak on 8/8/88.

-Upon Robby’s return to Turtle Island (North America) Robby performed and spoke with Dennis Banks at Flandreau Indian School and with Native American singer-songwriter, Mitch Walking Elk, at the 44th Annual National Congress of American Indians Conference held in Sioux Falls, South Dakota.
+Upon Robby’s return to Turtle Island (North America) Robby performed and spoke with Dennis Banks at Flandreau Indian School and with Native American singer-songwriter, Mitch Walking Elk, at the 45th Annual National Congress of American Indians Conference held in Sioux Falls, South Dakota where Robby received a Cerrficate of Acknowledgment and Appreciation for "Worthy Controbutions to the NCAI Membership".

 NATIVE CHILDREN'S SURVIVAL

 Robby founded Native Children’s Survival (NCS), a non-profit organization devoted to the healing of Mother Earth and all her children.
-He also founded the innovative Native Rock band Red Thunder and was signed to Chris Blackwell’s Island Records, identified by the Rock & Roll Hall Of Fame as “one of Britain’s great independent labels”.
-Robby began recording and filming the first in a series of music singles and music videos in support of NCS’s music movement with English film, documentary and music video director Julien Temple who began his career with short films featuring the Sex Pistols.For the 44th Annual National Congress Of American Indians Conference held in Okalahoma City, Robby invited Oneida singer-songwriter Joanne Shenandoah to join him and Kris Kristofferson at the Conference Gala Concert.
+He was signed to Chris Blackwell’s Island Records, identified by the Rock & Roll Hall of Fame as “one of Britain’s great independent labels”.
+Robby began recording and filming a series of music singles and music pictures in support of NCS and his Native Rock music movement with Limelight Productions and English film, documentary and music video director Julien Temple, who began his career with short films featuring the Sex Pistols.The Native Rock music picture series began with, ALL THE MISSING CHILDREN, recorded and produced in association with the National Center for Missing and Exploited Children and the National Congress of American Indians.
+ALL THE MISSING CHILDREN was created to help bring awareness about the critical need for the prevention of and recovery from child victimization.
+Written and performed by Robby, the recording and music picture featured Billboard Hot 100 recording artists, Terri Nunn and Robbie Nevil; and the music picture featured multi-platinum recording artist Anthony Kiedis of the Red Hot Chile Peppers.
+The music pciture incorperated images of Indigenous and runaway and homeless children from the streets of Hollywood, California.
+ALL THE MISSING CHILDREN first screened at the Brooklyn Academy of Music (BAM) Cinema in Brooklyn, New York.
+Robby was invited to perform at the 46th Annual National Congress Of American Indians Conference held in Okalahoma City.
+Robby invited Oneida singer-songwriter Joanne Shenandoah to join him and Kris Kristofferson at the Conference Gala Concert.

-Following President Mikhail Gorbachev’s historic environmental message at the Global Forum of Spiritual and Parliamentary Leaders in Moscow, Robby’s first NCS music video campaign, Is It Too Late, was broadcast around the world from the Kremlin on ORT Channel One Russia and premiered at the United Nations General Assembly in New York City during the United Nations Environment Programme (UNEP), Children and the Environment Project.
-Robby invited Onondaga Faithkeeper, Chief Oren Lyons, to speak with him on behalf of NCS and was joined by African American singer-songwriter Richie Havens in the closing performence.
-This endeavor earned Robby the title of United Nations Ambassador of Youth for the Environment and a Certificate of Appreciation signed by UNEP Executive Director, Mostafa K. Talba.Robby joind master of ceremonies Richard Gere and a host of artists, musicians, actors, activists, and politions in Washington, DC. on 22nd April 1990 for a live televised Earth Day celebration on the west front of the US Capitol.
+Following President Mikhail Gorbachev’s historic environmental message at the Global Forum of Spiritual and Parliamentary Leaders in Moscow, IS IT TOO LATE, the first internationally televised single and music pixcture in the series, was broadcast around the world from the Kremlin on ORT Channel One Russia and premiered at the United Nations General Assembly in New York City during the United Nations Environment Programme (UNEP), Children and the Environment Project.
+Robby invited Onondaga Faithkeeper, Oren Lyons and Oglala Lakota Chairman, Harold Salway to speak with him on behalf of NCS and was joined by African American singer-songwriter Richie Havens in the closing performence.
+This endeavor earned Robby the title of United Nations Ambassador of Youth for the Environment and a Certificate of Appreciation signed by UNEP Executive Director, Mostafa K. Talba.Robby joined master of ceremonies Richard Gere and a host of artists, musicians, actors, activists, and politicians in Washington, DC. on 22 April 1990 for a live televised Earth Day celebration on the west front of the US Capitol.
 Mobilizing 200 million people in 141 countries and lifting the status of environmental issues onto the world stage, the Earth Day activities in 1990 gave a huge boost to recycling efforts worldwide and helped pave the way for the 1992 United Nations Earth Summit in Rio de Janeiro.
+Robby opened and closed the event, and IS IT TOO LATE was broadcast Nationally.

-Robby’s Native Rock band, Red Thunder, with roots deep in the heart of Indian Country, debuted live from the Apache Territories of the Southwest as part of MTV’s “Street Block Party” broadcast.
-Robby was featured on CNN’s “Earth Matters” and his music and likeness were featured on the TBS star-studded hit cartoon “Captain Planet."
+Robby performed live from the Apache Territories of the Southwest as part of MTV’s “Street Block Party” broadcast.
+He was featured on CNN’s “Earth Matters” and his music and likeness were featured on the TBS star-studded hit cartoon “Captain Planet."

-Robby made several special appearances during the year including: The Concert for Native American Political Prisoner Leonard Peltier with Native American singer-somgwriter, Mitch Walking Elk, at the United States Penitentiary Leavenworth in Kansas and The Southwestern Association for Indian Arts Annual Gala in Santa Fe, New Mexico, with renowed Chiricahua Apache sculptor, painter and book illustrator, Allan Houser joing Robby on blues harp.
+Robby made several special appearances during the year including: A concert held at the Kachina Lodge in Taos, New Mexico, The Concert for Native American Political Prisoner Leonard Peltier with Native American singer-somgwriter, Mitch Walking Elk, at the United States Penitentiary Leavenworth in Kansas and The Southwestern Association for Indian Arts Annual Gala in Santa Fe, New Mexico, with renowed Chiricahua Apache sculptor, painter and book illustrator, Allan Houser joing Robby on blues harp.

 During a concert at the Orpheum Theatre in Minneapolis, Minnesota, Robby was presented with the distinguished Aveda Eco-Perennial Award.